 Add Task Lighting

-We've discussed adding overhead lighting fixtures that are both decorative and functional.
-But one of the best additions to any laundry room is task lighting.
-If you can't afford lighting under upper cabinets over a workspace, consider purchasing a lamp that casts the level of daylight brightness.
+One of the best additions to any laundry room is task lighting.
+If you can't afford to add lighting under upper cabinets over a workspace, consider purchasing a lamp that casts the level of daylight brightness.
 It will change your laundry karma.